REI Magma 15 Down Sleeping Bag Review

 The REI Magma 15 sleeping bag is a lightweight and relatively affordable option for those seeking to expand their backpacking adventures well into spring and autumn.
 It is well constructed, weather-resistant, and comfortable when the nights are cold and long.
 Weighing just 1 lb 12.2 oz, the Magma 15 provides superior warmth when temps get down into the 20’s and high teens while having little additional impact on the overall size or weight of your backpacking kit.
 We’re impressed!

-Disclosure: REI provided SectionHiker with a sleeping bag for this review.Editor's note: Help support this site by making your next gear purchase through one of the links above.
-Click a link, buy what you need, and the seller will contribute a portion of the purchase price to support SectionHiker's unsponsored gear reviews, articles, and hiking guides.
+Disclosure: REI provided SectionHiker with a sleeping bag for this review.Editor's note: Help support this site by making your next gear purchase through one of the affiliate links above.
+Click a link, buy what you need, and some sellers may contribute a small portion of the purchase price to support SectionHiker's unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.

 About the author